Newlode/jirafeau/README.md

 Nothing particular

+### from version 1.2.0 to 2.0.0.

+1. ToS text file changed → move file from "/tos_text.php" to "/lib/tos.local.txt" and remove all HTML and PHP Tags, leaving a regular text file

 ## Security

 ```var``` directory contain all files and links.
 It is randomly named to limit access but you may add better protection to prevent un-authorized access to it.